DisCEdge: Distributed Context Management for Large Language Models at the Edge: Conclusion

 \section{Conclusion}

 Deploying LLM services at the edge is beneficial for latency-sensitive and privacy-aware applications.
-However, we identified that the stateless nature of LLMs makes managing user context across geo-distributed edge nodes challenging.
-Existing solutions, such as client-side context storage, often introduce network latency and bandwidth overhead, which can undermine the advantages of edge deployment.
+However, the stateless nature of LLMs makes managing user context across geo-distributed edge nodes challenging.
+Existing solutions, such as client-side context storage, often introduce network latency and bandwidth overhead, undermining the advantages of edge deployment.

-In this paper, we proposed DisCEdge, a distributed context management system that stores and replicates user context in tokenized form across edge nodes.
+We proposed DisCEdge, a distributed context management system that stores and replicates user context in tokenized form across edge nodes.
 By maintaining context as token sequences rather than raw text, our system avoided redundant computation and enabled efficient data replication.
 We implemented and evaluated an open-source prototype in a realistic edge environment with commodity hardware.
 We showed DisCEdge improved median response times by up to 14.46\% and lowered median inter-node synchronization overhead by up to 15\% compared to a raw-text-based storage.
 It also reduced client request sizes by a median of 90\% compared to client-side context management, while guaranteeing data consistency.

 \begin{acks} Funded by the \grantsponsor{BMFTR}{Bundesministerium für Forschung, Technologie und Raumfahrt (BMFTR, German Federal Ministry of Research, Technology and Space)}{https://www.bmftr.bund.de/EN/Home/home_node.html} -- \grantnum{BMFTR}{16KISK183}.
 We thank Tobias Pfandzelter for helping us with the FReD source code explanation, Mohammad Mohammadi for reviewing our changes to LLaMa.Cpp source code, and the volunteer reviewers for their valuable feedback. \end{acks}